katydid/parser/decisions/survey/language.md

 We didn't survey all languages, but we made some assumptions:
 * We assume Kotlin, Clojure and Scala has access to everything that Java has and possibly more, for example we know Kotlin and Scala have access to sum types.
-* We assume Elixir has access to everything Erlang has.
+* We assume Elixir has access to everything Erlang has and more, for example arbitrary precision [decimals](https://github.com/ericmj/decimal).
 * We assume Typescript has access to everything that Javascript has and more, for example Typescript has support for sum types.

 Please help us add more languages: Clojure, Cobol, Dart, Delphi, Elixir, Elm, Idris, Julia, Kotlin, Lua, Lisp, Matlab, Objective-C, OCaml, Perl, Prolog, R, Ruby, Scala, TypeScript, Visual Basic, Zig